baldurbjarnason/basic-beautiful-buildless/instant-import-map.md

 Enter the `npm` names of the packages you want to use in your module scripts, separated by spaces.
 You can specify the version you want by appending `@x.y.z` to the end where `x.y.z` stands for the version number.
 For example: `dompurify@3.1.4`.

 </div>

+Copy and paste the markup into the `head` of your page.
+Or, if you want to process the map or preloads beforehand, use the `json` option and add the resulting `JSON` file as a data source to your static site generator.

 <button>Instant Import Map!</button>

 {% include 'footer.njk' %}